Samarium(III) sulfide

 Samarium(III) sulfide (Sm2S3) is a chemical compound of the rare earth element samarium, and sulfur.
 In this compound samarium is in the +3 oxidation state, and sulfur is an anion in the −2 state.

-Production

-One way to make Samarium(III) sulfide is to heat samarium metal with sulfur.
-Another way to make a thin film is to alternatively soak in samarium(III) chloride tartaric acid complex, and sodium thiosulfate.
+Synthesis

+Samarium(III) sulfide can be produced by treating metallic samarium with sulfur:

+Once prepared, samarium(III) sulfide can be purified by chemical vapor transport using iodine.

+Samarium(III) sulfide can also be prepared by treating the sulfate with hydrogen sulfide at elevated temperatures: